 A Patient's Symptoms

 Jim Rohan didn't know his shortness of breath meant his life was in danger.
 Jim talks about his symptoms and getting CTO treatment.
-View transcript.
+View coronary artery disease transcript.

 Other Risk Factors